|Learn how to reach out to and meaningfully engage community members with firsthand experience with the problem or issue at hand.|

 Social or community problems are problems that by their very definition concern a large number of people.
 Unfortunately, those who are socially and economically powerful, such as government officials, interest groups, or community leaders often define these problems - and their solutions.
 While everyone is indirectly affected by social problems, those who are directly experiencing the problem are often left out of the processes of identifying what the problem really is.
-Tom Wolff's comprehensive video Maximizing Community Stakeholders' Engagement offers a thorough exploration of why it is important to involve all stakeholders, and how to do so.

 Why involve people affected by problems?